What is the Extended Northern Runway?

 This is a safe solution for expansion: the safety zone between the runways is 650m, over twice the length required by international regulations.

-We have completed a thorough independent safety review with international consultants, aviation experts and the CAA has conducted its own preliminary safety review.
+We have completed a thorough independent safety review with international consultants and aviation experts and the CAA has conducted its own preliminary safety review.

 Our independent review concludes that our proposal is safe and efficient and complies with all relevant regulatory requirements.
 It has been deemed viable by the Airports Commission.